psalwasser/personal-website/content/_index.md

 - rss
 - json
 ---
-I am a highly skilled and experienced network engineer.
-I have unique experience in industrial control system networking and the Industrial Internet of Things (IIoT).
+I am a highly skilled and experienced IT/OT engineer.
+I have unique experience in industrial control system networks, servers, and the Industrial Internet of Things (IIoT).
 I understand the needs of Operations Technology (OT) professionals and speak their language.
 I am at my best when I am in front of a whiteboard demystifying network concepts to non-technical and technical folks alike!